HenryRabelo/android-emulator/README.md

 ```

 ### How to Use it
-This script relies on you creating an AVD from an Android image without Google Play services, from Android Studio's VM Manager.
+This script relies on you creating an AVD from an Android image that does not have Google Play services, from Android Studio's VM Manager.
 After running the first-boot script, you will be in an Android environment with a writable system and root access.

-Before being able to intercept requests with an intercepting proxy, you need to install your proxy's root CA Certificate, and after that shut down the Android VM, so you can launch it with the parameters for the proxy to work.
+Before being able to intercept requests with an intercepting proxy, you need to install your proxy's root CA Certificate.
+After that shut down the Android VM, so it can be launched with the parameters pointing to the proxy.
 From there, you are free to run external scripts to get a deeper insight on how an application runs and try to debug it.

 <div align="center">